cyberwarriorx/yssloader/README.txt

 1. Startup IDA Pro and select "New".
 2. Select your Yabause save state file and press "Open".
 3. Make sure "YSS File" is selected under file type list.
 4. (Optional) Select the cpu from the list.
-Only SH2 is support for now.
 If any unsupported cpu's are selected, it automatically chooses SH2.
 5. Press OK.
 Wait for IDA Pro to finish loading.

 Todo List
 ---------
 There's a few things I really want to add at some point given the time:
--68000 support
 -SCU DSP support
 -The ability to select which ram/register areas to include -Register naming option